Rufus Randolph Rhodes: Marriages

 Rufus Rhodes married Jane Myers in Jackson County, Mississippi on January 15, 1846.
-She was the daughter of William Myers, an early settler of Jackson County and inhabitant of Griffin Point in present day Moss Point.
+She was the daughter of William Myers, an early settler of Jackson County and inhabitant of Griffin Point in present-day Moss Point.
 Jane Rhodes died on March 19, 1852, aged 22 years, two months, and 13 days.
 Rufus and Jane Rhodes had two daughters.

 Rufus married, second, Martha Anne Fisher in New Orleans, Louisiana on May 13, 1854.
 She was the daughter of Samuel Fisher, native of Newborne, North Carolina.
 They had a son Rufus Napoleon Rhodes who was the founder, editor and owner of the Birmingham News. and member of the Tennessee legislature from 1881 to 1882.

 Education and career

 Rufus Rhodes was working as an attorney as early as 1846 when he applied for a position as District Attorney of Lauderdale County, Mississippi.
 He was listed as a lawyer in the 1850 Jackson County, Mississippi census and on Mississippi Law Registers of 1851, 1852, 1853, and 1856.
-In the January-February 1854 session of the Mississippi House of Representatives, Rufus served as a member-elect from Jackson County and brought forth ideas such as reqlinquishing a plot of land in Jackson County to the United States for the erection of a military asylum.
+In the January–February 1854 session of the Mississippi House of Representatives, Rufus served as a member-elect from Jackson County and brought forth ideas such as relinquishing a plot of land in Jackson County to the United States for the erection of a military asylum.
 He proposed the incorporation of Ocean Springs, Mississippi and connecting the Mississippi Gulf Coast by rail via New Orleans or Mobile.
 The latter passed in the later formation of the Gulf and Ship Island Railroad.

 Rufus Rhodes' home at East Pascagoula, Mississippi was burned by an arsonist during the night of August 27, 1856.
 The family barely escaped alive, and Rhodes' infant, Rufus Napoleon Rhodes, was badly burned when an ember ignited his night gown.
 About this time, Rufus accepted a position as an examiner in the United States Patent office in Washington, D. C. and moved there with his family after June, 1857.
 Soon after, he gained a seat on the Patent Office's Board of Appeals.